 Playful is not what I had a foot in the door.
 I wrote my first two books in an old-fashioned way, which can best be described by interpreting the old saying of the Fowler gene, you know?

 Ha ha, no actual blood could be, but you get the idea.
-In my memory, those years are a hazy fog, with my desire to do this having to daily overcome the temptation to just imagine it, and my main source of motivation was an incredible disgust with myself for not doing it.
+In my memory, those years are a hazy fog, with my desire to do this having to daily overcome the temptation to just imagine it, and my main source of motivation was an astonishing disgust with myself for not doing it.
 It had to become truly more painful to not write than to write.
 I hate that’s what it cost, but I got there.
 After more than 30 years of wanting nothing more than to be a writer, I completed my first novel.
 It received some offers and was sold quite uniquely to a major publisher 5, along with its sequel, which was also a traditional forehead book (even more so, as is often the case with second books).
 But:

 My feet!
-Are here!
+Are in!
 The door!

 Just not very safe, as it popped out.
-That Big-5 publisher neglected to inform the public that my books existed (to be honest, they had a job) and they did not become the phenomenon I had envisioned in my imaginings.
+That Big-5 publisher neglected to announce to the public that my books existed (to be honest, they had a job) and they did not become the phenomenon I had foreseen in my imaginings.
 The sequel never even appeared in paperback, and that’s a small part of my heart that I will never get back.
 It was an inevitable launch.
 Those books still have their cheerleaders out there (and I love you so much, so much), but more commonly, readers think my fourth book is my first book.
 Because my fourth book?
 My fourth book is a dream.

 (This is part of my foreign edition collection.)

 The experience is night and day from my first book deal, but the truth is the important thing is: the difference began long before it sold.
 They were woven into its roots from the earliest beginnings, and even before that, when it hadn’t yet sparkled in my eyes.
-Because I didn’t write it how I wrote the first two.
+Because I didn’t write it the way I wrote the first two.
 Daughter of Smoke & Bone is not a blood forehead book.
 Nor is my third book, which paved the way for it (I’ll explain in a minute).
 No need for disgusting motivation.
 Were they fun?

 (Wait.
 Can writing be fun?!)